 1. Understanding Concentration Camps

-1.1 What was the Purpose of Concentration Camps?
+1.1 What was the implied Aims of Establishing the Concentration Camps?

 1.2 The History of Concentration Camp Berlin

-Life in a concentration camp was utterly dehumanizing, characterized by unrestrained cruelty and suffering.
+Concentration camp was one of the worse forms of living, which was filled with cruelty and suffering to the extreme.
 Here are some key aspects of concentration camp life:

 4. Visiting Concentration Camp Memorial Sites